 Melanoma incidence increased faster than any other cancer in the 1970's and 1980's.
-It is now the 7th most common cancer in the U.S. In 1996 an estimated 38,300 cases of melanoma were diagnosed in the U.S. and approximately 7,300 Americans died of the disease.
+It is now the 5th most common cancer among U.S. men and the 7th most common cancer among U.S. women.
+According to the 1998 American Cancer Society, Cancer Facts & Figures, an estimated 41,600 cases of melanoma were diagnosed in the U.S. and the National Center for Health Statistics (NCHS) reports that 7,431 people died from this disease.
 Whites get melanoma ten times as often as African Americans and five times as often as Hispanics.
 Melanoma is the most common cancer in U.S. men aged 35-44 years and the second most common cancer, after breast cancer, in women from this age group.
 Incidence around the world varies a hundred-fold with the highest rates among Whites in Australia and the lowest rates in parts of Asia.